o1-labs/docs2/examples/zkapps/08-custom-tokens/README.md

-# Mina zkApp: 08 Custom Tokens
+# zkApp: Custom Tokens

-This Custom Token tutorial helps you learn to create custom tokens.
+This tutorial helps you learn to create custom tokens.

 ## Version
 - o1js: **0.15.3**